kablaziken/kablaziken/README.md

-- 👋 Hi, I’m @kablaziken
+- im @kablaziken
-- 👀 I’m interested in LMMS, and Games.
+- i like games and making music
-- 🌱 I’m currently learning how to make good presets for LMMS
+- im currently learning how to make good presets for music plugins (vsts/vst3)
-- 💞️ I’m looking to collaborate on adding LMMS presets to https://github.com/LMMS/assets/blob/master/Presets/README.md
-- 📫 How to reach me: kablaziken_#9565 (I'm UTC+3, keep that in mind!)
+- how to reach me: kablaziken_#9565 (UTC+3)

 <!---
 kablaziken/kablaziken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.